dipankardas011/dipankardas-portfolio/content/diary/Jul25.md

 description = "Let's talk about my July 2025"
 +++

+# Date 2025-07-11
+* learning about how gcp cloud run continuous deployment works
+  * it uses cloud build with trigger on push to a github repo
+  * then it adds a extra set which does `$ gcloud run deploy` to deploy the image
+* learning about how to use lucide react icons, schadcn and also small state management in nextjs

 # Date 2025-07-03 2025-07-10
 * working on terraform code for gcp on cloudbuild, cloudartifact
 * jwt based authentication